basscss/basscss/docs/docs.md

 Manually adjust the font stack and theme styles to customize the look and feel.

 ## Sass
-Include the files found in the `scss` folder and adjust as necessary.
+Include the files found in the `/basscss` folder and adjust as necessary.

 ### Sass Variables
 Adjust global variables in the `_variables.scss` file.